-W. J. S. Carrapiett, the Superintendent of Excise in Rangoon and Hanthawaddy, formulated his response on his administrative experience and the epistemic framework of the RCO.75 For Carrapiett, the Burmans as a race were incapable of Temperance.
+W. J. S. Carrapiett, the Superintendent of Excise in Rangoon and Hanthawaddy, formulated his response on his administrative experience and the epistemic framework of the RCO.
+75 For Carrapiett, the Burmans as a race were incapable of Temperance.
 Besides, in Rangoon the majority of registered consumers were Coringhi or China men with fewer numbers of Burmans and other Indians including Mahomedans, Pathans and Sikhs.
 Coringhi coolies consumed one anna (1/16th of a rupee) per day without harm.
 The RCO, Carrapiett reminded the provincial government, had rejected extending the prohibition to non-Burmans, as such consumption, though common, was not harmful.
 The past Kings of Burma had also excluded non-Burmans from their own opium prohibitions.
 The RCO had decided not 'to treat the mere personal indulgence in opium, or any other stimulant as a crime.'
-Carrapiett shared Wingate's view that any prohibition in 1893 and 1900-1903.
+Carrapiett shared Wingate's view that any prohibition now would constitute a 'breach of faith' with those consumers registered by government invitation in 1893 and 1900-1903.
 Carrapiett also argued that at present the regulations ensured that the consumption of opium was moderate and harmless, and limited the scope for an illicit market.
 Prohibition, Carrapiett predicted, would push consumers to the more deleterious intoxicants of morphia, cocaine, ganja and alcohol, with devastating effects.

-74 IOL P/9250 J. B. Wingate, Collector, Rangoon Town to the Commissioner, Pegu Division, dated 16 February 1910
+75 IOL P/9250 Note by W. J. S. Carrapiett, Superintendent of Excise, Rangoon and Hanthawaddy enclosed in J. B. Wingate, Collector, Rangoon Town to the Commissioner, Pegu Division, dated 16 February 1910